The Nimble extruder comes without the weight penalty you usually get with direct drive printing.

-The V2 Nimble family improves on this by making it easier to use and the lower gear ratio makes it even better suited for older control boards.
+The Nimble improves on this by making it easier to use and the much increased flexibility in mounting makes it deserve the nickname, the Flex.

-The Nimble V2 is installable left handed and right handed (yes, it is still ambidextrous).
+The Nimble V3 is installable left handed and right handed (yes, it is still ambidextrous).

 Designing for a modular approach, or design for different versions of a product for a whole range of 3D printers.
 We chose to use the modular approach as it is logical and allows our customers the most amount of freedom.